fancybandit/tea_moods/README.md

 ## Usage

-    Run the application with './bin/tea_moods'
+    - Run the application with './bin/tea_moods'
-    You will be greeted with a list of moods/effects
+    - You will be greeted with a list of moods/effects
-    - Select a desired mood/effect by typing in its associated number to view associated teas You will be greeted with a list of teas
+    - Select a desired mood/effect by typing in its associated number to view associated teas
+    - You will be presented with a list of teas
     - Select a desired tea by typing in its associated number to view the tea's description
     - Type 'back' to go back to the mood menu
-    At any time, you may type 'list' to view the list of moods/teas again or you may type 'exit' to leave the program
+    - At any time, you may type 'list' to view the list of moods/teas again, or you may type 'exit' to end the program

 ## Development